Beaches and coastal facilities

 Safeswim

-Safeswim provides a three day forecast on water quality, tides, weather information and if the beach is currently lifeguarded.
+Safeswim provides a three-day forecast on water quality, tides and weather information, and states if the beach is currently lifeguarded.

 Can I swim here? (nrc.govt.nz)